StackVista/stackstate-docs/use/health-state-and-event-notifications/add-a-health-check.md

 ### Check function: Autonomous metric stream anomaly detection

 The `Autonomous metric stream anomaly detection` health check reacts to anomaly events and sets the component health state to the `DEVIATING` \(orange\).
 Read more about how to use [anomaly health checks](anomaly-health-checks.md).

+### Synchronize health from an external monitoring system

+Existing health checks from external monitoring systems can be added to StackState topology elements.
+For details see [synchronize health data from an external monitoring system](/configure/health/health-synchronization.md)

 ## See also